 Part of your feelings of culture shock may be because you feel like too much of an outsider, so get involved in your local community as much as possible.
 This includes making friends!
 If you went to church at home, go to church there.
 If you volunteered at home, find a volunteer project in your host city.
 Join a sports team, go to major festivals, and make this new home a home!

 10. Make an effort to learn the local language

-Even if your program is in English, make an effort to learn a few basic phrases (or more!) in the local language.
-It's not just a way to understand more of the culture (language and culture are linked), but also to make friends, feel more included, and hey -- it's just fun!
+Make an effort to learn a few basic phrases (or more!) in the local language.
+It's not just a way to understand more of the culture (language and culture are linked), but also to make friends.
+And hey -- it's just fun!